/

 She also referenced the start of the RT2 (Real-Time Gross Settlement) service in the UK that looks to integrate aspects of DLT (Distributed Ledger Technologies) for interaction with other banks onchain, the Digital Securities Sandbox, as well as the official launch of the Digital Pound Lab and its research agenda last month.

 Note: This is intended for informational purposes only and does not in any way constitute or solicit financial, professional, or legal advice.
-Readers should conduct due diligence at all times.
+Readers should conduct their own due diligence at all times.